Armitage Shanks: History

 The company that became Armitage Shanks was founded in 1817, by Thomas Bond in Armitage, Staffordshire.
 The Armitage "sanitary pottery manufacture" became a successful toilet manufacturer in the United Kingdom.
 In 1907, Armitage Ware Limited was incorporated.

-In 1969, Armitage merged with Shanks Holdings Limited, a competing "sanitary engineering company" that was established in 1878 in Barrhead near Glasgow, Renfrewshire, producing the famous brand name Armitage Shanks.
+In 1969, Armitage merged with Shanks Holdings Limited, a competing "sanitary engineering company" that was established in 1878 in Barrhead, Renfrewshire, producing the famous brand name Armitage Shanks.

 In 1980, Armitage Shanks was purchased by Blue Circle Industries, and in February 1999, Blue Circle sold its bathroom division (consisting of Armitage Shanks and the Italian Ceramica Dolomite) to United States based American Standard Companies for US$430 million.